ujjwalguptaofficial/fortjs-doc/docs/route.md

 ---
 sidebar_position: 4
-Title: "Route"
+title: "Route"
-Keywords: "route, customize, options, fortjs, node"
+keywords: "route, customize, options, fortjs, node"
-Description: "Different types of route and how to customize them in fortjs"
+description: "Different types of route and how to customize them in fortjs"
 ---

 # Route